sjp38/linux/Documentation/admin-guide/mm/damon/usage.rst

   address spaces.

 This document does not describe the kernel space programming interface in detail.
-For that, please refer to :doc:`api`.
+For that, please refer to the :doc:`/vm/damon/api`.

 DAMON User Sapce Tool